Submitting Jobs

 After the last #SBATCH directive, commands are ran like any other regular shell script.

 • module load python3: Loads necessary files and modules in order for the command python3 to be valid when used.
-Please refer to /software/env-modules.html for more detail on how the command module works.
+Please refer to Environment modules for more detail on how the command module works.

 • python3 my_script.py: Just like any other python3 command, this line runs the my_script.py file using Python.
 Later, the output(s) and/or error(s) of this operation is written to the files we have specified in our directives.